mtdol/cm/README.md

 Substitute expr for any expression.

 All statements must end in the "dot" operator:
+Additionally `//` can be used as a more visible version of dot.
 ```
 # Invalid
 let x := lam n := n + 1 in 1 : x
 # Valid
 let x := lam n := n + 1 in 1 : x.
+# Valid
+let x := lam n := n + 1 in 1 : x//
 ```

 Construct | Effect | Example | Yields | Explanation